giantswarm/docs/src/content/guides/limiting-pod-communication-with-network-policies/index.md

 kubectl -n <namespace> apply -f backend-access.yaml
 ```

-#### Allowing pod to pod access within a namespace
+### Allowing pod to pod access within a namespace

-In some cases you might want to allow all intra-namespace communication.
-For this you can use open Pod selectors that catch all Pods.
+In some cases, you might want to allow all intra-namespace communication.
+For this, you can use open Pod selectors that catch all Pods.

 ```yaml
 kind: NetworkPolicy